7 Tips for Eating Out With Food Restrictions

 7. Enjoy your food

 I know after everything I just mentioned that sounds a bit funny.
 But it’s not as hard as it sounds once you get used to it.
 Now unless you are very allergic/sensitive or have a lot of health problems give yourself a break and don’t stress if you don’t get it right all the time.
 Guilt and stress are so bad for you.
-If you decide that you are going to “cheat” a little then make sure you actually enjoy every single bite, otherwise, it totally defeats the purpose.
-A lot of people do well with an 80/20 rule (eat healthy 80 percent of the time and indulge 20 percent of the time).
+If you decide that you are going to eat something you normally wouldn’t, make sure you actually enjoy every single bite, otherwise, it totally defeats the purpose.
+A lot of people do well with an 80/20 rule (eat optimal 80 percent of the time and indulge 20 percent of the time).

 I would like to hear from you in the comment section below.
 What are your strategies when you are out and about?
 I hope these tips were helpful to you.
 Make sure to check out my social media and share this article with your loved ones.

 Stay healthy and happy